See this Dutch Oven Pot roast for a one-pot dinner, perfect for the campground or a hearty dinner at home!

 Ready to put this one on your menu?
 Get your recipe below!

-- 3-4 pound roast (whatever your favorite roast is)
+- 3-4 pounds of your favorite roast

 - 2 teaspoons beef bouillon